NEMA has established four different designs - A, B, C and D - for electrical induction motors

-Different motors of the same nominal horsepower can have varying starting current, torque curves, speeds, and other variables.
-Selection of a
+Different motors with the same nominal horsepower may have different start current, torque curves, speeds and other variables.
+When selection a particular motor for an intended task all engineering parameters must be taken into account.

-designs have unique speed-torque-slip relationships making them suitable to different type of applications:
+The four NEMA (National Electrical Manufacturers Association) designs have unique speed-torque-slip relationships - making them suited for different type of applications.

 NEMA design A